meganthadev/stw-backend/README.md

-# Skin That Wins Backend README
+# Skin That Wins - The Backend README

 ## Welcome to Skin That Wins!
 A vibrant  and honest app about skin care.
 Where users can add and share their own go-to's and no-go's.
 For those of us who are tired of spending money on skin care that does not deliver "Skin That Wins"!